 Pages Per Session: Visitors to higher ranking sites also view more pages per session.

-- Cache more elements on your site for faster loading with return users.
+- Enable caching on more elements on your site for faster loading with return visitors.

-- Remove unused tags and update ones you anticipate using more often.
+- Remove all unused media files and update ones you anticipate using more often.

 - Optimize images by reducing their file sizes to 300 KB or smaller.